 The Florida Legislature has declared the Department of Environmental Protection (Department or DEP) as the beach and shore preservation authority for the state and has directed the Department to develop and maintain a comprehensive long-term management plan for the restoration and maintenance of the state's critically eroded beaches fronting the Atlantic Ocean, Gulf of Mexico and the Straits of Florida, pursuant to Section 161.161, Florida Statutes (F.S.).
-The Department initially adopted the Strategic Beach Management Plan (SBMP) in October 2000 and updated it in May 2008 and June 2015.
+The Department initially adopted the Strategic Beach Management Plan (SBMP) in October 2000 and updated it in May 2008, June 2015, and May 2018.
 The updates to the SBMP are prepared in accordance with Sections 161.091, 161.101, 161.142, 161.143 and 161.161, F.S., to reflect current beach and inlet conditions.

-A public meeting was held on September 27, 2016, to receive comments on the proposed SBMP.
+A public meeting was held on September 16, 2019, to receive comments on the proposed SBMP.
 Comments from the public were also received by the Department by e-mail after the public meeting.
-The public comments were reviewed and edits were made to the SBMP by the Department that were deemed necessary.
+The public comments received were reviewed, and edits to the SBMP were made by Department staff that were deemed necessary.